 • Equip churches and communities for mission and ministry in a multicultural and pluralistic context.

 The M.Div. degree program consists of six semesters of course work or the equivalent and field education.
 The normal full-time course load is four, 3-unit courses or 12 units per semester.
 Up to eight courses may be taken online for credit toward the degree.
 A total of 72 semester units of credit and competence in one biblical language are required for the degree.
+An approved internship or field education experience and a senior sermon are also required.
 The required units of core courses and electives are distributed among various disciplines.

 Reading knowledge of one biblical language, Greek or Hebrew, is required for the SFTS M.Div. degree.
 The Presbyterian Church (U.S.A.) requires competence in both languages for ordination.